jhayer/bacterial_genomics_training/docs/metavir.md

     Test with -A 2 (without the redirection to longest_contig.fasta) to see what happens.

-Now that you have identified the longest contig, you will check in Kaiju results what was the taxon assigned to this contig.
+Now that you have identified the longest contig, you will check in Kraken results what was the taxon assigned to this contig.

-Have a look at the file **Dol1_contigs_kaiju.out**.
-It is structured in 3 columns: classification status (C/U), sequence id, assigned TaxID.
+Have a look at the file **Dol1_assembly_contigs_kn2_nt-res.txt**.
+It is structured in 5 columns: classification status (C/U), sequence id, assigned TaxID, sequence length, k-mers classification.
+For more info about Kraken2, check the [manual](https://github.com/DerrickWood/kraken2/wiki/Manual)

 !!! question
     Identify the TaxID of the longest contig and search on NCBI Taxonomy database to which species it corresponds to.

+!!! tip
+    Note that there is an easy way to extract all the sequences classified at a certain Taxon (using the NCBI TaxID), including or not the sequences classified at "children taxa" of this.
+A useful Python script is available through [KrakenTools](https://github.com/jenniferlu717/KrakenTools) with a few other tools around Kraken.
+    If you have the time, do not hesitate to ask the teacher to help you installing and using it.

+## Pavian

+We will use Pavian for visualising Kraken2 results for reads and contigs.
+The teacher will guide you for this step.
+===> Pavian link Here==> add the Kraken reports in the files....

 ## Genome annotation of the contig of interest